ctroein/octavvs/README.md

 Thus to install the PyQt5 package: ``PATH=~/miniconda3/bin:$PATH conda install pyqt``

-Then install Octavvs without pulling in the incompatible pyqt5 package with pip:
+Then install Octavvs with pip (without pulling in the incompatible pyqt5 package):
-``pip install -U --extra-index-url https://test.pypi.org/simple octavvs-ctroein``
+``pip install -U octavvs``

 If you accidentally install the pip pyqt5 package, the easiest way to get rid of it is to ``pip uninstall pyqt5`` and then